g-a-borrero/cosmos/Abilities/Magic/Fire/index.md

 >
 > *Active.
 Self.
 2 minutes.*
 >
 > Turns flame white.
-Doubles the dice pool for damage for the duration.
+Doubles the dice pool for Fire damage for the duration.

 ## Combustion